 Silver has been used throughout the ages as a medium of exchange.
-Today, as governments continue to debase fiat currencies, silver's hard asset and store of value qualities should help protect investor wealth.
+Today, as governments continue to debase fiat currencies, silver's hard asset and store of value qualities offer a compelling alternative.
 Silver also has many industrial uses and is critical in manufacturing many of the technologies of tomorrow.
 This makes silver not just an attractive store of value, but one that stands to benefit alongside major technological shifts.